hira-dot/Final-Dashboard-INFO350/README.md

 # Final Personal Dashboard

 ## Overview
-This project is a full-stack personal dashboard built using HTML, CSS, JavaScript, Node.js, and Express.js.
+This project is a full-stack personal dashboard built using HTML, CSS, JavaScript, Node.js, and Express.js for my Intermediate Programming class.
 The application allows users to view and save activities through a REST API while demonstrating Express integration and cloud deployment.

 ## Features
 - Responsive dashboard interface